- Home

 This is a continuous Sony trend where standard models are cheaper with the same image quality whereas high speed ones are fast and offer complimentary functionality.

-The processing of Dual ADC is done on the sensor side, plus XIMEA added the off sensor FPGA merging that results in the linear response curve.
+The processing of dual ADC is done on the sensor side, plus XIMEA added the off-sensor FPGA merging that results in the linear response curve.

-The rest of the new features include the ultra-short interval between two shutters, exposure time monitoring and an improved on-sensor thermometer.
+Further new features include the ultra-short interval between two shutters, exposure time monitoring and an improved on-sensor thermometer.

 To leverage the miniature size of Sony sensors, XIMEA has integrated them into the smallest form factor measuring only 26 x 26 x 33 mm and weighing 38 grams.